Code of Conduct Appendices

 Appendix A – Behaviour Code

-The Behaviour Code for Parliament can be found here ( PDF 440 KB).
+The Behaviour Code for Parliament can be found here.

-Appendix B – Definitions of bullying, harassment and sexual misconduct, taken from the Independent Complaints and Grievance Scheme Delivery Report
+Appendix B – Definitions of bullying, harassment and sexual misconduct

-2.1 There are many definitions of bullying and harassment and both terms are often used interchangeably.
-The definition for harassment below reflects the definition set out in Section 26 of the Equality Act 2010.
-The definition for bullying below is based on classification provided by ACAS.
+1. There are many definitions of bullying and harassment and both terms are often used interchangeably.
+The definition for harassment below reflects the definition set out in Section 26 of the Equality Act 2010, although this policy is not limited to harassment connected with a protected characteristic under that Act.
+The definition for bullying below is taken from ACAS guidance.
 These definitions will be used for determining whether any behaviour reported under this policy and procedure constitutes bullying or harassment.

-2.2 All behaviour that does constitute bullying or harassment is a breach of the Behaviour Code.
+2. All behaviour that does constitute bullying or harassment is a breach of the Behaviour Code.
 However, not all breaches of the Behaviour Code would constitute bullying or harassment.
-When alleged incidents of bullying or harassment are reported under this policy, any investigation will assess whether or not the incidents constitute bullying or harassment.

 What is harassment?